pravien/Business-Intelligence/README.md

 # Assignment - 2

+The source code can be found in [assignment-2](https://github.com/pravien/Business-Intelligence/tree/master/assignment-2).

 ## Read the entire dataset of Danish housing sales data, from Boliga, into a Pandas DataFrame.
 Use the read_csv function from the pandas module.

 Here is the function which generates the dataframe.